shreytandel191/Loan-Default-Classification-Risk-Prediction/README.md

 ## Business Objective
 Lending institutions face significant losses when borrowers default.
 Identifying high-risk borrowers at the time of loan application enables smarter lending decisions.
-This project helps answer key business questions:\n
+This project helps answer key business questions:

 Who is likely to default on a loan?
 What borrower or loan characteristics are associated with higher risk?